WORLD’S COATING INNOVATOR™

 Even when the K values are established and everyone knows it is performing better than the traditional materials, many will take the K value and try and fit it into the inch thickness formula and claim how this means that you must divide the Super Therm® K value by 1000 mils to see what the R value is per mil.
 K value is K value at whatever thickness is tested and stands as a fact of reality.
 To try and fit it into a thick material reality is throwing out the facts given by the test.
 In reality, we do not compare to the thick materials nor do we want to.
 Heat load and transfer is something that happens at the surface of the substrate.
 Traditional materials begin here, not after a full loading of heat and now only works to try and slow the transfer speed.

-How Super Therm® is rated to block 96.1% of total solar heat
+How Super Therm® is rated to block most of the total solar heat

-Engineers questioned J.E. on how Super Therm® is rated at a 96.1% heat block.
+Engineers questioned J.E. on how Super Therm® is rated at such a high heat block.

-They said “You advertise you have a 95% heat reflectivity when the CRRC (ASTM testing for the ENERGY STAR) gives you only 84%”.
+They said “You advertise you have a high heat reflectivity when the CRRC (ASTM testing for the ENERGY STAR) gives you only 84%”.

 I told them that is the reason SPI did testing originally with COSMO Oil in Japan to find a 99% reduction in IR and 92% reduction in Solar.